-• Government Legislation and regulatory risk
+Government Legislation and regulatory risk

-The mining industry in Mexico is subject to extensive controls and regulations imposed by various levels of government.
+The mining industry in each of Mexico and Germany is subject to extensive controls and regulations imposed by various levels of government.
 All current legislation is a matter of public record, but the Company is unable to predict what additional legislation or amendments may be enacted.
-Amendments to current laws, regulations and permits governing operations and activities of mining companies, including tax and environmental laws and regulations which are evolving in Mexico, or more stringent implementation thereof, could have a material adverse impact on the Company.
+Amendments to current laws, regulations and permits governing operations and activities of mining companies, including tax and environmental laws and regulations which are evolving in Mexico and Germany, or more stringent implementation thereof, could have a material adverse impact on the Company.